shinnida220/python-dsa/trees/README.md

 Insert

-BST - Binary Search Tree
+### BST - Binary Search Tree

+Binary Search Trees are sorted.
+Every element on the left is less than those on the right.

+Unbalanced -> When the child distribution is not balanced